Key objectives include:

 What is a risk assessment?

-Risk assessment scientifically examines the risk posed to humans, plants, wildlife and the natural environment from exposure to a contaminant.
+A risk assessment scientifically examines the risk posed to humans, plants, wildlife and the natural environment from exposure to a contaminant.
 The purpose of a risk assessment is to develop property specific standards that will protect the uses that are being proposed to take place on the property.

 What are risk management measures?